 Once you spot one Colorado potato beetle, there could be more hiding in your garden.
 These beetles are known simply as potato bugs.

-They are a challenging pest to deal with, causing much damage to potato crops [1].
-The larvae are voracious feeders, responsible for much more damage than the adult beetles.
+They are a challenging pest to control, causing significant damage to potato crops [1].
+The larvae eat a lot.
+They cause more crop damage than adult beetles do.

-The estimated loss of crops by some commercial and large-scale growers is tremendous.
-As a result, we’re going to talk about how to get rid of potato bugs and their larvae and eggs.
+The estimated crop losses by some commercial and large-scale growers are tremendous.
+As a result, we will discuss how to get rid of potato bugs, their larvae, and eggs.

 Identification

-The Colorado potato beetle gets its name from its most-beloved plant, the potato, but it’s also known by other names.
+The Colorado potato beetle gets its name from its favorite plant, the potato.

-An adult has a round, orange, and/or yellow body and ten alternating black and white stripes on its wing covers.
-These stripes are what give it the nicknames “ten-lined potato beetle” and “ten-striped spearman.”
+An adult has a round, orange, and/or yellow body and ten alternating black-and-white stripes on its wing covers.
+These stripes give it the nicknames “ten-lined potato beetle” and “ten-striped spearman.”

 How to Get Rid of Colorado Potato Beetles Naturally

-Before heading for store-bought pesticides, try some of these home remedies and organic approaches to control Colorado potato beetles.
+Before heading for store-bought pesticides, try home remedies and organic approaches to control Colorado potato beetles.

 1. Crop Rotation